-The 2008 Audi A5 comes with an array of standard features and some high-tech, high-dollar options that range from amazing to annoying.
+The 2008 Audi A5 comes with some high-tech, high-dollar options that range from amazing to annoying.

-Standout options on the 2008 Audi A5 include a 14-speaker Bang & Olufsen premium audio system, which ForbesAutos guarantees “will blow you away with clear mid-range and heart-pounding bass.
-Plus, the B&O speakers look classy and modern with aluminum surrounds.”
-There’s also a navigation system, Bluetooth connectivity, and a technology package that includes adaptive headlamps, rear parking sensors, and a keyless ignition system.
+The best options on the A5 are the most expensive ones.
+A Bang & Olufsen audio system has 14 speakers, and ForbesAutos says it "will blow you away."
+Navigation is available, as are Bluetooth, adaptive headlamps, keyless ignition, and rear parking sensors.
 A sunroof is offered, but Motor Trend recommends that shorter people pass on this, as it only tilts--it doesn't roll back like that of BMW vehicles.